 homeboy personnel

-Dino Dinco: Photographer
+Dino Dinco: Director and Producer

-Dino Dinco is a fine art and commercial/fashion photographer, also working in television commercial and music video production.
-His photographic work has been exhibited in solo exhibitions in Paris (2005/2001), Los Angeles (2001), San Francisco (2004), as well as in the globally touring exhibition, “Archeology of Elegance: Twenty Years of Fashion Photography.”
+Dino Dinco is an independent curator, filmmaker, director and artist.
+His work has been exhibited in solo exhibitions in Paris (2005, 2001), Los Angeles (2001) and San Francisco (2009, 2004), as well as in group shows in London, Paris, Antwerp, Hasselt (Belgium), Mexicali, Santiago de Compostela, New York and Hamburg.
 Selections from his series “Chico” were featured at Salon Paris Photo at The Louvre, Paris (2001/2002).
-His images have appeared in such publications as surface, i-D, Dutch, V, Tokion, BIG, Studio Voice, Zoo, and Style and the Family Tunes, as well as the photography anthologies, Sample (Phaidon, 2005), Archeology of Elegance (Schirmer/Mosel, 2002), and Cross (Calloway, 2000).
-Dinco was featured in surface magazine’s first annual “Avant Guardians” portfolio and traveling exhibition.
-He is represented by Galerie Baumet Sultana in Paris.www.galeriebaumetsultana.com
+His images have appeared in such publications as surface, i-D, Dutch, V, Tokion, BIG, Studio Voice, Zoo, stimuli and BUTT, as well as the photography anthologies, Sample (Phaidon, 2005), Archeology of Elegance (Schirmer/Mosel, 2002), and Cross (Calloway, 2000).
+Dinco wrote and directed the experimental theater piece, "Real Women Have Periods," which was performed at REDCAT's Studio: Summer 2010.
+He founded and co-curated the now-defunct first annual traveling international fashion film festival, You Wear It Well.
+Dinco's award-wining short film -- "El Abuelo" -- premiered at the Tate Modern in London, May 2008, and continues to screen in film festivals around the world.

 Shana Hagan : Director of Photography